 What We Liked:

-• Pump makes it easy to dispense
+• Pump is easy to use

 What We Didn’t Like: